-When you are looking for the perfect summer blouse you probably want something that is breathable, stylish, and can last a long time.
+When you are looking for the perfect summer blouse you probably want something that is breathable, stylish, and durable.
 One of the most important aspects of a high-quality garment is the fiber that goes into the shirt.

 There are 2 main types of cotton that are grown for commercial use:

 - Gossypium hirsutum- Upland cotton is typically grown in Central America, Mexico, and the Caribbean.
 90-95% of cotton produced is Upland cotton

 - Gossypium barbadense- Long cotton, also known as Pima Cotton, is typically grown in South America.
 About 8% of cotton that is produced is Pima Cotton.

 The main difference between these two species is the length of the “staple” or fiber.
 Upland cotton has short-staple fibers that can be farmed by machine.
 It is great for consistent, affordable products.
 Pima cotton, on the other hand, has a long-staple that produces a stronger, and softer fiber.

 So what is the best cotton?

 In the fiber world, the best Cotton is long-staple cotton.
 The Pima Cotton from Peru is considered by many professionals the “best cotton in the world.”
 The Peruvian cotton is the most ideal cotton because of the growing conditions and harvesting process.